 How to return the money

-At the end of the lease agreement, you must return the deposit, along with any interest it earned, if applicable, if you do not plan to impose a claim.
+At the end of the lease agreement, you must return the deposit, along with any interest it earned, as applicable, if you do not plan to impose a claim.
 It is important to obtain a former tenant’s new address.

 When to withhold the money

 The point of the deposit is to provide you with security in case anything happens to the rental unit.
-Valid reasons to keep some or all of the funds include
+Valid reasons to keep some or all of the funds include:

 - Damage beyond normal wear and tear